espressif/developer-portal/content/blog/arduino-esp-now-lib/index.md

 - **Scalability:** Supports multiple peers in a network.
 - **Security:** Built-in encryption for secure data transfer.

+{{< figure
+    default=true
+    src="img/model-en.webp"
+    alt=""
+    caption="The ESP-NOW protocol model.
+Source: [Espressif](https://www.espressif.com/en/solutions/low-power-solutions/esp-now)."
+    >}}

+Some examples of applications that can benefit from ESP-NOW include home automation, sensor networks, remote control systems, and IoT devices.
+The project [ESP-Drone](https://github.com/espressif/esp-drone), for example, uses ESP-NOW to provide a low-latency and reliable connection.

 ## Getting Started with ESP-NOW in Arduino

 To use ESP-NOW with Arduino, you need:
+- Any ESP32 board supported by Arduino with Wi-Fi capabilities (note that the H series chips are not supported as they lack Wi-Fi);
 - Arduino IDE installed on your computer;
 - Arduino Core for ESP32 installed version 3.0.0 or later.